Association of Professional Piercers: Standards for Tools and Techniques for Initial Piercings

 Despite claiming (above under APP Outreach) "Does not dictate the piercing technique(s) its Members use ..."
-Under their "A Piercee's Bill of Rights" they specifically NEVER allow the use of piercing guns: "4.
+Under their "A Piercee's Bill of Rights" they explicitly do not allow the use of piercing guns: "4.
 To know that piercing guns are NEVER appropriate, and are often dangerous when used on anything—including earlobes."

 Minimum Standards for Jewelry for Initial Piercings

 From Body piercing materials: Products with an ISO or ASTM designation are so noted and a statement specifying the finish requirements particular to body jewelry has been added.
 In addition, several materials designated for applications other than implants have been proven through historical and practical application to be suitably biocompatible for initial piercing.